 We were approached last spring by a realtor who was hoping we wanted to sell our house.
 I’m always thinking, “Maybe we’d like to have a smaller house on 5 acres.
 Maybe I’d like to plant a small orchard, grow a larger garden.
 Maybe my real future is in hazelnuts and sour cherries ….”

-So I said yes, he could come by and give me an estimate of the value of my house on today’s market.
-I warned him our house wasn’t typical; and as I expected, he was unsure whether what we had going on here – our veggie gardens, fruit trees and edible landscape, solar PV and solar hot air, etc. – was a good thing or undesirable.
+So I said yes, he could give me an estimate of the value of my house on today’s market.
+I warned him our house wasn’t typical; and as I expected, he was unsure whether our veggie gardens, fruit trees, edible landscape, solar PV and solar hot air had value.